What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 What does high EtCO₂ mean?

-High EtCO₂ (above 45 mmHg) indicates hypoventilation — CO₂ is building up because the patient is not ventilating adequately.
-Common causes include opioid-induced respiratory depression, airway obstruction, COPD exacerbation, or a ventilator set at too low a rate.
+High EtCO₂ (above 45 mmHg) indicates hypoventilation — CO₂ is building up because the patient isn't ventilating adequately.
+Common causes include opioid-induced respiratory depression, airway obstruction, COPD exacerbation, or a ventilator set too low.
 A gradually climbing EtCO₂ with rising body temperature may be an early warning sign of malignant hyperthermia.

 Is EtCO₂ the same as PaCO₂?

 No. EtCO₂ is a non-invasive estimate of PaCO₂ (arterial carbon dioxide).
-In patients with healthy lungs, the gradient is only 2–5 mmHg.
-However, in patients with significant V/Q mismatch (such as COPD or PE), the gap widens considerably.
+In healthy lungs the gradient is only 2–5 mmHg; in significant V/Q mismatch (such as COPD or PE), the gap widens considerably.

 Why is EtCO₂ monitored during CPR?

 During CPR, EtCO₂ reflects how effectively chest compressions generate cardiac output.
-An EtCO₂ above 10 mmHg suggests adequate compressions.
-A sudden spike above 40 mmHg often signals ROSC — sometimes before a pulse is palpable.
-EtCO₂ below 10 mmHg after 20 minutes of resuscitation may indicate a poor prognosis.
+An EtCO₂ above 10 mmHg suggests adequate compressions; a sudden spike above 40 mmHg often signals ROSC — sometimes before a pulse is palpable.
+EtCO₂ below 10 mmHg after prolonged resuscitation may indicate a poor prognosis.

 What accessories are needed for EtCO₂ monitoring?

-A typical sidestream setup requires: disposable sampling lines (replaced every 24 hours), water traps (every 24–72 hours), an EtCO₂ sensor/module, and an adapter cable.
-For help selecting the right parts for your monitor, see our accessories guide by parameter type.
+A typical sidestream setup requires disposable sampling lines (replaced every 24 hours), water traps (every 24–72 hours), an EtCO₂ sensor/module, and an adapter cable.
+For help selecting parts for your monitor, see our accessories guide by parameter type.

 Related Articles in This Series